-The contemporary understanding of ‘disability’ is based upon the ‘Social Model of disability’ which underpins the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and the Disability Inclusion Act, 2014 (NSW).
-Broadly this regards disability as not residing in the individual or as an inherent characteristic of a person, but rather as a restriction caused through society’s lack of accommodation in addressing that person's needs and rights such that they can participate on an equal basis with others.
+The contemporary understanding of "disability" is based upon the "social model of disability", which underpins the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and the NSW Disability Inclusion Act 2014.
+Broadly, this regards disability as not residing in the individual or as an inherent characteristic of a person, but rather as a restriction caused through society's lack of accommodation in addressing that person's needs and rights such that they can participate on an equal basis with others.

-The definition of disability applied in this document includes both definitions provided by the Disability Inclusion Act, 2014 (NSW) and the Commonwealth Disability Discrimination Act, 1992 (DDA).
+The definition of disability applied in this document includes both definitions provided by the NSW Disability Inclusion Act 2014 and the Commonwealth Disability Discrimination Act 1992 (DDA).

-long-term physical, psychiatric, intellectual or sensory impairment that, in interaction with various barriers, may hinder the person’s full and effective participation in the community on an equal basis with others.
+The NSW Disability Inclusion Act 2014 defines disability as including a "long-term physical, psychiatric, intellectual or sensory impairment that, in interaction with various barriers, may hinder the person's full and effective participation in the community on an equal basis with others."

 The DDA defines disability as: